 - to provide an effective and certain forum for the settlement of international trade, commerce, investment, and cross-border disputes in the Trans-Pacific Region; and

 - to promote New Zealand as a fair, safe and neutral regional hub for international dispute resolution and seat for international arbitration in the Trans-Pacific Region.

 NZIAC is a member of the Asia Pacific Regional Arbitration Group (APRAG).

 Ideal neutral location

 New Zealand provides an ideal, neutral and independent seat/venue for international dispute resolution.

-Transparency International’s Corruption Perceptions Index for 2016 placed New Zealand first-equal with Denmark.
-With 19 out of the 30 Asia Pacific countries included in the index scoring less than 40 out of 100, New Zealand stands out as a clear leader in the region and globally.
+Transparency International’s Corruption Perceptions Index for 2019 placed New Zealand first-equal with Denmark.
+With an average score of 45 out of 100 for Asia Pacific countries included in the index, New Zealand stands out as a clear leader in the region and globally.

-On 31 January 2018, the World Justice Project Rule of Law Index ranked New Zealand in 7th place globally (up one place from 2016) and 1st in the East Asia & Pacific Region.
-The Index is the world’s most comprehensive dataset of its kind and serves as an independent quantitative tool that measures countries’ adherence to the rule of law in practice.
+On 28 February 2019, the World Justice Project Rule of Law Index ranked New Zealand in 8th place globally and 1st in the East Asia & Pacific Region.
+The Index is the world’s most comprehensive data set of its kind and serves as an independent quantitative tool that measures countries’ adherence to the rule of law in practice.

 The rule of law is profoundly important for a fair and functioning justice system to underpin effective international dispute resolution.
 It is beyond argument that New Zealand is highly respected globally as an independent and lawful jurisdiction for international arbitration and mediation.